 The role of social media in the hiring process

-A 2018 survey from CareerBuilder found that seventy percent of employers check the social media sites of potential job candidates.
+A 2018 survey from CareerBuilder found that seventy percent of employers check the social network platforms of potential job candidates.
 The same survey reported that over half of employers have found content on a candidate’s social media that caused them not to hire the candidate.
 Depending on your job, social media can have an incredible amount of weight in an employer’s hiring decision.

-Why is this?
-The answer is that many people feel comfortable posting personal content on social media—content that can’t be or won’t be included on a resume.
+This is because many people feel comfortable posting personal content on social media—content that can’t be or won’t be included on a resume.
 Companies use social media to get a more complete picture of job applicants.

-Some potential employers will ask outright for a job candidate’s social media handles and let you know that they conduct searches on social media.
-However, don’t assume that if a company doesn’t ask they won’t check into your accounts.
+Some potential employers will ask outright for a job candidate’s social media handles and let you know that they conduct social media searches.
+However, if a company doesn't ask, this does not mean they won't check into your accounts; assuming that isn't smart.

 What social media sites do employers check?

-That being said, according to a survey done by the human resources firm Paychex, Facebook and LinkedIn are the most common sites that hiring managers check.
-Twitter and Instagram are second on the list.
+That being said, according to a survey done by the human resources firm Paychex, Facebook and LinkedIn are the most common sites that hiring managers check, followed by Twitter and Instagram.

 Creating job-friendly social media accounts